calnet-oss/grails-external-groovy-plugin/README.md

 ### Caching script files but still recompiling them when they change

-To cache script files so that the class loader doesn't recompile them every time a `runScript()` is called, instantiate a `ScriptRunnerImpl` with `cacheUnmodifiedScripts=true`.
+The caching of script files so that the class loader doesn't recompile them every time a `runScript()` is called is the default behavior or when `cacheUnmodifiedScripts=true` is passed to the constructor.

 Example:
 ```